riceissa/breathing/doc.md

 a lot of works are also very wordy and repetitive. this document respects the intelligence of the reader. it emphasizes certain parts to guide the reader, but it will not keep repeating the same things in different words over and over. it will point out common misunderstandings or common misinterpretations, but it will not spend pages upon pages belaboring the point.

+Another feature of this document is that everything I talk about in here has been verified to work by at least one person (me); I'm not just coming up with some theory of breathing and then telling people it must work.
+I am figuring things out by a combination of pre-existing theory and a lot of trial-and-error to see what works best for me.

 ## Warning/disclaimer and disclosures

 THIS IS A DRAFT.
 THIS IS NOT PERSONALIZED MEDICAL ADVICE.
 USE AT YOUR OWN RISK.
 See the section [Safety] below for more details.
 (At the same time, I _am_ interested in improving this document, so if you think I am recommending something unsafe or I am making some other sort of error, I'd like to know about it.
 Email me at <riceissa@gmail.com>.)